turkeyes/importannots/README.md

 * `hitCreation.numTasks` - how many duplicates of the HIT you want to create.
 Either this or `hitCreation.variants` must be specified.
 Overrides `hitCreation.variants`. (int)
 * `hitCreation.variants` - a list of dictionaries, where each dictionary represents a variant of your HIT.
 For each variant, the keys of the variant are merged with the rest of the keys in the `hitCreation` section of the config to create a full config object, and one task is generated to that specification, for a total of len(variants) tasks.
 For instance, you could use this to create 5 HITs where each one has a different querystring.
 Either this or `hitCreation.numTasks` must be specified; overriden by `hitCreation.numTasks`.

+##### Advanced

+These are advanced fields that will further customize your task.

+* `advanced.hideIfNotAccepted`: will automatically hide your HIT and show an error message if the user is viewing in an MTurk iFrame and has not yet accepted the task.
+The same behavior can be invoked manually from `custom.js` by calling `hideIfNotAccepted()`. (bool)

 #### `index.html`
 Find the section marked `<!-- vv CUSTOM EXPERIMENT MARKUP GOES HERE vv -->`, and add your custom HTML elements in that section (e.g. image divs, input boxes).
 Add `id`s to those HTML elements so you can easily refer to them with JQuery in the page's JavaScript (see `assets/js/custom.js`).